 25 Top-Rated Tourist Attractions in Washington State

 Washington State attracts millions of tourists each year.
-These visitors and potential transplants descend upon the state for a variety of reasons.
+These visitors and potential transplants descend upon the state for various reasons.
 For those that haven't explored the massive appeal of the Evergreen State, from world-class adventures to one-of-a-kind music and artistic scenes, there's no better time than now to find out what makes Washington so special.

 1. Olympic National Park

 From ocean beaches to glaciered mountaintops, Olympic National Park overflows with incomparable scenery.
-The park covers most of the Olympic Peninsula, and roads only circle the park, never cutting through the park's mountainous heart.
+The park covers most of the Olympic Peninsula, and roads only circle the wild terrain, never cutting through the park's mountainous heart.
 While auto-touring is fun, the best way to experience Olympic is by hiking trail.

 The hiking trails at Olympic National Park traverse many different landscapes, including a Hall of Mosses and the family-friendly Marymere Falls.
 The Hoh River Trail is an absolute must-do hike for all ages.
 This lush hiking trail explores the rainforest and river corridor with a flat path for 13 miles before ascending to the lateral moraine of Blue Glacier on Mount Olympus.